Self-cleaning mask can kill viruses with heat from phone charger, researchers say

 The disinfecting process takes about 30 minutes - and users should not wear the mask while it is plugged in, said Professor Yair Ein-Eli, who led the research team at Technion University in Haifa.

-The new mask has a USB port that connects to a power source such as a standard cellphone charger that heats an inner layer of carbon fibers to up to 70 degrees Celsius (158 degrees Fahrenheit), high enough to kill viruses.
+The new mask has a USB port that connects to a power source such as a standard cellphone charger that heats an inner layer of carbon fibres to 70 degrees Celsius (158 Fahrenheit), high enough to kill viruses.

 Ein-Eli said disposable masks, in high demand globally during the health crisis, were not economically or environmentally friendly.

-"You have to make it reusable and friendly, and this is our solution," he said about the invention.
+"You have to make it reusable and friendly, and this is our solution," he said.

+Professor Allon Moses, an infectious diseases expert at Jerusalem's Hadassah Medical Center, said there was "no question" that a half hour's exposure to 70-degree heat would kill the coronavirus.

+But he cautioned that repeated heating could "damage the mask's paper or fabric and spoil its ability to protect from diseases in the future".

 The researchers submitted a patent for the mask in the United States in late March and say they are discussing commercializing the product with the private sector.